 - CPOGNAA/004 How do Scottish Ministers consider a Compulsory Purchase Order?

 - CPOGNAA/005 Confirmed Orders - Next Steps.

-Whilst the general advice, guidance and principles contained in these notes will be applicable to all bodies with compulsory purchase powers it should be noted that Compulsory Purchase Orders promoted by Scottish Ministers or their Agencies are processed under distinct procedures which, while broadly similar, may differ in some regards.
+Whilst the general advice, guidance and principles contained in these notes are applicable to all bodies with compulsory purchase powers it should be noted that Compulsory Purchase Orders promoted by Scottish Ministers or their Agencies are processed under distinct procedures which, while broadly similar, may differ in some regards.
 Furthermore, certain bodies can be empowered to purchase land compulsorily through special Acts of Parliament, or via other processes ( e.g. through Transport and Works Act Orders).